JustOptimize/ShowHiddenChannels/README.md

 Additionally, the [plugin](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ShowHiddenChannels) was discontinued and removed on the same day.

+### Install
+- Download ShowHiddenChannels.plugin.js from this repository
+- Move it into the plugins folder
+- Done

+In case you have the C_BDFDB / 1BDFDB library which is no longer needed, you can remove it with its additional files: 1BDFDB.data.json, 1BDFDB.raw.css and 1BDFDB.config.json
-### Additional Features
+### Features

-- Removed Forced Auto Update (This shouldn't even have been here in the first place)
-- Added a DevTool toggleable setting (Instead of relying on the developer discord id)
-- Removed Cryptocurrency links (I don't support crypto)
+- Uses the original library

 ### TODO

-- Start using the original library
 - Find a way to patch the library (To add features)
+- Add a DevTool toggleable setting (Instead of relying on the developer discord id)